Home » How To » How to Completely Clear All Cache in Windows 10

 With the above actions, you’ve successfully cleared both icon and thumbnail caches.

 That is all.
-By following all the above steps, you’ve successfully cleared all cache in Windows 10.
-I hope that helps.
-If you are stuck or need some help, comment below and I will try to help as much as possible.
+By following all the above steps, you’ve successfully cleared all cache in Windows 11 and Windows 10.
+Keep in mind that Windows will automatically rebuild the cache as you use your system.

-3 thoughts on “How to Completely Clear All Cache in Windows 10”
+5 thoughts on “How To Clear All Cache in Windows 11 & 10”

 1. Avatar for Zot Barazzotto